Shrinkage Estimation of Network Spillovers with Factor Structured Errors: Model and Estimation

 In principle it would also be possible to obtain several of the results in this paper under a `moving parameter' framework, where the values of the nonzero elements in $\bs{\theta}^0$ might vary with sample size; in particular, where some may converge to zero asymptotically.
 However, the rate at which they could be allowed do so would need to be sufficiently slow that a choice of $\gamma_{\rho}$ and $\gamma_{\beta}$ could still be made to ensure the consistency and model selection consistency of the procedure.
-Moreover, in Section \ref{asydis} the assumption that the nonzero elements in $\bs{\theta}^0$ are fixed is important for the validity of the asymptotic distribution derived in that section.
-Therefore, the assumption that true parameters are fixed is maintained throughout this paper.
+Moreover, in Section \ref{asydis} the assumption that the value of nonzero elements in $\bs{\theta}^0$ are fixed is important for the validity of the asymptotic distribution derived in that section.
+Therefore, this assumption is maintained throughout this paper.